moorara/cherry/README.md

 ## Commands

 You can run `cherry` or `cherry -help` to see the list of available commands.
-For each command you can then use `-help` flag too see the help text for the command.
+For each command, you can also use `-help` flag too see the help for that command.

+### init

+`cherry init` creates and adds the following files required by Cherry.
+This can be used for initializing a Go repository to work with Cherry.

+  - Spec file (`cherry.yaml`)
+  - Version file (`version/version.go`)

+### semver

+`cherry semver` resolves and prints the current semantic version.
+This can be used to get the current semantic version for building other artifacts such as Docker image.

-### Build
+### build

-`cherry build` will compile your binary and injects the build information into the `version` package.
+`cherry build` compiles your binary and injects the build information into the `version` package.
 `cherry build -cross-compile` will build the binaries for all supported platforms.

-### Release
+### release

 `cherry release` can be used for releasing a **GitHub** repository.
 You can use `-patch`, `-minor`, or `-major` flags to release at different levels.